Stephen-Gates/eapd/docs/rules/turns.md

 ---

-## Use your special power :fontawesome-solid-bolt:{: .power  }
+## Use your special skill :fontawesome-solid-bolt:{: .power  }

-You can use your special power once.
+You can use your special skill once.

-1. Follow the special power instructions on your Architect card
+1. Follow the special skill instructions on your Architect card
-2. Rotate your Architect card by 90º to indicate your power is exhausted
+2. Rotate your Enterprise Architect card by 90º to indicate your skill has been used

 ## Seek a new challenge :fontawesome-solid-exclamation-triangle:{: .challenge }